Product Model: Carbon Hybrid Micro

 Best Uses: Target shooting, 3-D Archery, Hunting

-To find a quality bow sight with micro adjust knobs and other great features for under 100 bucks is hard to find.
+To find micro adjust knobs and other great features in a bow sight under $100 is difficult.
 But, there seems to be some confusion between the Standard and Micro Adjust models.
-Let’s clear up the air and get you on the right track today.
+Let's clear up the air and get you on the right track today.

 There are two models within the Carbon Hybrid Series.
 The Standard model lacks tool-less micro adjustments.
 It's simple in design and features, but it still has all the other great features the Micro has.